ConorCorp/ConorCorp.github.io/content/posts/passing-thought-action/index.md

 Because I went on a bike ride today and forgot to charge my headphones, my passing thoughts became actions.
 \
 \
-Actions and formulated opinions need not to come from structured, purposeful thinking sessions.
+**Actions and formulated opinions don't need to come from structured, purposeful thinking sessions.** \
-My passing thoughts may become plans resulting in me doing something in my life.
+My passing thoughts can become plans.
+Plans resulting in me doing something in my life.
 \
 \
 If I spend all my in-between time constantly distracting myself with Youtube, podcasts, etc., I will have regularly: